salahsaidr5-droid/Project-6-Containerized-Microservices-with-ECS-Fargate-and-Service-Discovery/README.md

   X-Ray SDK sends segments to `127.0.0.1:2000`.
 - RDS and ElastiCache are single-AZ / single-node to keep this a learning build — add `multi_az = true` and Redis replicas for production use.
+- DB credentials are injected as environment variables at task startup via Secrets Manager.
+The encryption key used to sign auth tokens is fetched via a runtime API call to Secrets Manager on each authentication request.